Keith-S-Thompson/no-caps-lock/README.md

 Caps Lock keys rather than disabling Caps Lock altogether; I don't have a `.reg` file for that.

-I do not remember where I originally got this information.
+I do not remember where I originally got this information, or in particular where I got the `nocapslock.reg` file.
+I'll update this with a proper attribution if I'm able to track it down.

 The key you need to modify is: